idanhom/control_lir_recruiter/README.md

 # LinkedIn Recruiter Enhanced Navigation

 ## Description

-This userscript enhances the user experience on LinkedIn Recruiter by enabling keyboard shortcuts for various navigation and interaction tasks within the application.
-It allows users to quickly navigate through profiles, interact with them, and manage their workflow more efficiently, all without the need to switch back and forth between the mouse and keyboard.
+This Tampermonkey script enhances the user experience on LinkedIn Recruiter by enabling keyboard navigation and interaction with profiles.
+It allows users to navigate between profiles, save profiles to a pipeline, hide/unhide profiles, send messages, and toggle the "See More/Less" option in profiles, as well as scroll up and down within a profile view, all using designated keyboard shortcuts.

 ## Features

-- **Profile Navigation**: Navigate forwards and backwards through LinkedIn Recruiter profiles.
+- **Navigate between profiles** using the keyboard.
-- **Save to Pipeline**: Quickly save profiles to your recruitment pipeline.
+- **Save profiles to your pipeline**.
-- **Hide/Unhide Profiles**: Easily hide or unhide profiles as needed.
+- **Hide or unhide profiles**.
-- **Send Messages**: Initiate sending messages directly from the profile view.
+- **Send messages** directly from the profile view.
-- **Scroll Profiles**: Scroll through the profile details both upwards and downwards.

-## Keyboard Shortcuts

-- **A**: Navigate to the previous profile.
-- **S**: Navigate to the next profile.
-- **D**: Save the currently viewed profile to the recruitment pipeline.
-- **F**: Toggle hiding/unhiding the currently viewed profile.
-- **Space**: Open the messaging window to send a message to the profile.
-- **V**: Scroll down within the profile view.
+- **Toggle "See More" and "See Less"** in profile descriptions.
-- **C**: Scroll up within the profile view.
+- **Scroll up and down** within the profile container.

 ## Installation

-1. Install a userscript manager like Tampermonkey or Greasemonkey in your web browser.
+1. Install Tampermonkey on your browser.
+2. Open Tampermonkey's dashboard and click on the 'Create a new script' button.
-2. Create a new userscript and paste the entire code of this script into the editor.
+3. Copy and paste the provided script into the script editor.
-3. Save the script and ensure it is enabled in your userscript manager.
+4. Save the script and ensure it's enabled in the Tampermonkey dashboard.
-4. Navigate to LinkedIn Recruiter, and the script should automatically start working.

 ## Usage

-Simply use the keyboard shortcuts as outlined above while navigating LinkedIn Recruiter.
-Ensure the focus is not in an input field or editable text area when using the shortcuts.
+Once installed, the script activates on the LinkedIn Recruiter pages.
+Use the following keyboard shortcuts for navigation:

+- `a` or `j`: Navigate to the previous profile.
+- `s` or `k`: Navigate to the next profile.
+- `d` or `l`: Save the current profile to the pipeline.
+- `f` or `ö`: Hide/Unhide the current profile.
+- `Spacebar`: Send a message.
+- `v` or `m`: Scroll down the profile.
+- `c` or `n`: Scroll up the profile.
+- `g` or `ä`: Toggle "See More" and "See Less" in the profile description.

 ## Compatibility

-This script is designed to work with the LinkedIn Recruiter interface (as of the last update of this README).
-Note that changes to LinkedIn's website design or functionality might affect the script's effectiveness.
+This script is designed for use with LinkedIn Recruiter and has been tested with specific browser versions (e.g., Chrome 90, Firefox 88).
+Ensure your browser is compatible with Tampermonkey.

+## Contribution
+Suggestions and contributions are welcome.
+Please feel free to fork, modify, and make pull requests or report issues.

+## License
+[Specify the license under which this script is released, e.g., MIT, GPL, etc.]

 ## Disclaimer
 This script is provided "as is", without warranty of any kind.
-The author is not affiliated with LinkedIn and this script is an independent enhancement tool.

-## Author

-Oscar

-## Version

-1.4
+Use at your own risk.